leodev12345/modern.css_v1.3/README.md

 `.modern-container - create black box with white text aligned to center`

 `.modern-container-full - same as .modern-container but without margins`

+`.modern-body - creates modern looking webpage when you put it in <body> element`

 `.middle - sets same padding for top and bottom`